 You may have read about fatal accident compensation calculators on other sites but, in reality, the only way to get an accurate estimate is to speak with personal injury specialists who can assess your claim fully, which a calculator can’t do.

 Every case is different and the impact on the claimant is unique in every case.
-Whilst we can’t provide a compensation calculator, we can show the table below which outlines some of the compensation awarded for General Damages (see the next section for more information).
+The table below outlines some of the bracketed compensation amounts that could be awarded for general damages (see the next section for more information).
+The figures below are from the Judicial College Guidelines, which legal professionals can use to help value claims.
 This is just one part of the claim and more parts may be included as well.

 What Can My Fatal Accident Or Wrongful Death Claim Include?